 Cyclical stocks have massive value changes depending on the country’s economic condition and can exhibit significant value changes when the market goes through a recession or expansion during a year.
 For instance, the motor vehicle industry is cyclical because people will likely buy fewer vehicles during a recession.

-A stock providing dividend is easier to assess, considering you can use its dividend history to determine its market safety.
+From the stock valuation standpoint, you have an additional method for valuation when the company pays dividends which is called the dividend discount model.
 On average, companies with a substantial payout (20% or more) are an excellent place to start your safe stocks investments.

 Lasting Competitive Advantage